kubernetes-sigs/lws/site/content/en/docs/reference/leaderworkerset.v1.md

 <a href="#leaderworkerset-x-k8s-io-v1-LeaderWorkerTemplate"><code>LeaderWorkerTemplate</code></a>
 </td>
 <td>
-   <p>LeaderWorkerTemplate defines the template for leader/worker pods</p>
+   <p>leaderWorkerTemplate defines the template for leader/worker pods</p>
 </td>
 </tr>
 <tr><td><code>rolloutStrategy</code><br/>
 <a href="#leaderworkerset-x-k8s-io-v1-RolloutStrategy"><code>RolloutStrategy</code></a>
 </td>
 <td>
-   <p>RolloutStrategy defines the strategy that will be applied to update replicas
+   <p>rolloutStrategy defines the strategy that will be applied to update replicas
 when a revision is made to the leaderWorkerTemplate.</p>
 </td>
 </tr>